We know — you’re feeling sort of done with lawn care.

 For this important fall feeding, apply a fertilizer with a formula of 13-25-12.
 The push of phosphorus will stimulate root growth through November and even into early December.

-By helping roots grow before winter sets in, you help ensure that the lawn will green up quicker in the spring and become more resistant to disease and drought.
+By helping the root system grow before winter sets in, you help ensure that the lawn will green up quicker in the spring and become more resistant to disease and drought.

 Always follow the manufacturer’s recommended rate of application.

-When Should I Fall Fertilize In New York?
+When Should I Do Fall Lawn Fertilization In New York?

 You need to be a bit of a weather forecaster — or at least keep your eye on the forecast.

 You should apply fall lawn fertilizer two to three weeks before the ground freezes.
 In general, here in the Northeast, shoot for mid-October.